echeran/smile-of-murugan/webbook/chapter10.md

 It is the third part of the work, the *Kāmattuppal,* which contains some of the most “poetic" couplets.
-The reason is clear; it is in this part dealing with "pleasure" that the traditions of early classical literature, of the “*Cankam”* poetry, are still strong.
+The reason is clear; it is in this part dealing with "pleasure" that the traditions of early classical literature, of the “*Caṅkam”* poetry, are still strong.
 Every couplet in the third part may be considered a "dramatic monologue of the *akam* variety"[^akam-variety].
 The man who has unfolded his personality in the moral and spiritual order and who is taking part in the social and